GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ###### Prerequisites

-The IDP includes a script to create deployment PRs.
-It relies on [`gh`](https://cli.github.com/), the Github cli.
+The IdP includes a script to create deployment PRs.
+It relies on [`gh`](https://cli.github.com/), the GitHub cli.
 Install that first and authenticate it:

 ```
 brew install gh